 Optional: Compile the code

 If you’d actually like to compile the code of a major browser, things are a bit more involved, but if you follow the configuration instructions to the letter— your first build will succeed.
-Back in 2015, Monica Dinculescu created an amazing illustrated guide to contributing to Chromium, and in 2020, Marcos Cáceres wrote a thorough explainer about building a feature in Firefox.
+Back in 2015, Monica Dinculescu created an amazing illustrated guide for contributing to Chromium, and in 2020, Marcos Cáceres wrote a thorough explainer about building a feature in Firefox.
 In 2021, the WebKit team released a guide for contributing to WebKit.

 You can compile Chromium or Firefox on a mid-range machine from 2016, but it will take quite a long time.
 A beefy PC will speed things up a bunch, but until we have cloud compilers available to the public, it’s always going to be pretty slow.
 Update October 2020: Note that there’s now a simple way to make simple changes to Chromium using just your web browser.